 Posters are an excellent opportunity for trying out something bold and creative.
 Test out unconventional text arrangements, such as stacking seen here or overlaying text on top of color-blocked shapes and lines.
 Avoid doing too much at once – make one or two bold choices and let them be the focal point of your poster.

 14. Make a poster, just because.

 Did you take an epic photo on your last family vacation?
 Maybe there’s a quote or mantra that’s been resonating with you recently?
 Perhaps there’s a holiday coming up, and you need some decorations.
 You don’t need to have a specific purpose for making a poster.
-Turn your on-the-fly photos or inspirational quotes into art using Adobe Spark Post’s editing tools.
+Turn your on-the-fly photos or inspirational quotes into art using our editing tools.